Bernard Cribbins, 'Doctor Who' actor, dies at 93 - ExBulletin

 Bernard Cribbins, ‘Doctor Who’ actor, dies at 93

+Bernard Cribbins, a stage and film actor who appeared on “Doctor Who” and narrated the British children’s series “The Wombles”, has died, his talent agency has confirmed.
+He was 93 years old.

-“Bernard’s contribution to British entertainment is unquestionable,” his agency said in a statement to CNN.
+“Bernard’s contribution to British entertainment is beyond doubt,” his agency said in a statement to CNN.
 “He was unique, representing the best of his generation, and he will be sorely missed by all who had the pleasure of knowing and working with him.”

 Cribbins’ acting career spanned six decades, much of it in children’s entertainment in the 1960s and 1970s. which travels back in time by David Tennant, reintroduced him to the viewers who grew up with him.